elansx/Wholepage-Slider/README.md

 ### Quick start

 Copy and paste this in your html file, but –
-I strongly recommend to download and use local files instead of using CDN links, because API can change.
+I strongly recommend to download and use local files instead of using CDN links, because of regular API changes.

 ```
 <!DOCTYPE html>